-We will begin our descent when we are 10 NM outbound of the HON VOR, as indicated by the HSI and RMI/DBI.
+We will begin our descent when 30 NM out from the TLA VOR, as indicated by the HSI and RMI/DBI.

-Reduce your speed to 250 KIAS and select a new altitude of 2,000 ft before arming it.
-Engage VS hold mode and use the autopilot SYNC mode to pitch down to -2,000 ft/min before deselecting the autopilot SYNC mode to maintain that descent rate.
-The autopilot SYNC mode is very useful for fine-tuning a vertical speed.
+Reduce your speed to 250 KIAS and select a new altitude of 3,500 ft before arming it.
+Disengage ALT hold mode and pitch down to increase your descent rate to -2,000 ft/min before engaging VS hold mode.
+Sync mode is very useful for fine-tuning a vertical speed.